-- Each Army Cemetery falls underneath one of Four Army resourcing Headquarters: The Installation and Material Command (IMCOM), The Army Material Command (AMC), The United States Military Academy (USMA) and Arlington National Cemetery (ANC).
+- Each Army cemetery falls under one of four Army resourcing organizations: Army Materiel Command (AMC), Installation Management Command (IMCOM), United States Military Academy (USMA), and Arlington National Cemetery (ANC).

 - Each Army cemetery has a unique history in terms of how it originated, how it may have changed hands over the years, as well as who was and is interred there.

-- Each Army Cemetery falls into one of three categories as it relates to their burial status: Open to new interments, Open to subsequent interments and Closed to any future interments.
+- Each Army cemetery falls into one of three burial status categories: Open to new interments, Open to subsequent interments, and Closed to any future interments.

-- Army Cemeteries range in size from those having only a small number of individuals interred in their grounds and less than 1/10th of an acre, to the largest, Arlington National Cemetery, which contains over 400,000 and spans 639 acres.
+- Army cemeteries range in size from those having a small number of individuals interred in their grounds and less than 1/10th of an acre, to the largest, Arlington National Cemetery, which contains over 400,000 headstones and spans 639 acres.